Windows XP: Service Pack 3

-The third and final Service Pack, SP3, was released through different channels between April and June 2008, about a year after the release of Windows Vista, and about a year before the release of Windows 7.
+The third and final Service Pack, SP3, was released through different channels between April 29 and June 10, 2008, about a year after the release of Windows Vista, and about a year before the release of Windows 7.
 Service Pack 3 was not available for Windows XP x64 Edition, which was based on the Windows Server 2003 kernel and, as a result, used its service packs rather than the ones for the other editions.

 It began being automatically pushed out to Automatic Updates users on July 10, 2008.
 A feature set overview which detailed new features available separately as stand-alone updates to Windows XP, as well as backported features from Windows Vista, was posted by Microsoft.
 A total of 1,174 fixes are included in SP3.
 Service Pack 3 could be installed on systems with Internet Explorer up to and including version 8; Internet Explorer 7 was not included as part of SP3.
-It also did not include Internet Explorer 8, but instead was included in Windows 7, which was released one year after XP SP3.
+It also did not include Internet Explorer 8, which was included in Windows 7, which was released one year after XP SP3.

-Service Pack 3 included security enhancements over and above those of SP2, including APIs allowing developers to enable Data Execution Prevention for their code, independent of system-wide compatibility enforcement settings, the Security Support Provider Interface, improvements to WPA2 security, and an updated version of the Microsoft Enhanced Cryptographic Provider Module that is FIPS 140-2 certified.
+Service Pack 3 included security enhancements from those of SP2, including APIs allowing developers to enable Data Execution Prevention for their code, independent of system-wide compatibility enforcement settings, the Security Support Provider Interface, improvements to WPA2 security, and an updated version of the Microsoft Enhanced Cryptographic Provider Module that is FIPS 140-2 certified.

 In incorporating all previously released updates not included in SP2, Service Pack 3 included many other key features.
 Windows Imaging Component allowed camera vendors to integrate their own proprietary image codecs with the operating system's features, such as thumbnails and slideshows.
 In enterprise features, Remote Desktop Protocol 6.1 included support for ClearType and 32-bit color depth over RDP, while improvements made to Windows Management Instrumentation in Windows Vista to reduce the possibility of corruption of the WMI repository were backported to XP SP3.